preston/ruby-prolog/README.md

     ruby-prolog-acls

 ..shows the ruby-prolog DSL can be trivially used to implement an access control system.
 If you have some other useful or clever examples, please contribute them!
+See the test/ directory for additional examples.

 Features